benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

-Although the content of this article is mostly concerned with those in the programming community with regards to people analytics, it brings into question the ethics of big data, morality of private commoditisation and trading of dossiers on citizens, privacy and ultimately democracy itself.
+Although the content of this article is mostly concerned with those in the programming community with regards to people analytics, it brings into question the ethics of commoditisation and trading of data and subjective analysis on citizens, erosion of privacy and ultimately democracy itself.
 <br/>
 <br/>